People enter into contracts daily without even thinking about it—when we fill up with gas, go to the hairdresser, sign up for a gym membership, etc.

 If you create or enter into a contract and want to be sure it’s legally enforceable, the contract must comply with several legal formalities in order to be valid.

 For instance, if you’re creating a Service Agreement, you must have all the basic elements of validity in place so you can successfully resolve any disputes that arise.
 Without a valid contract, you won’t be able to enforce any of its terms (such as receiving reimbursement for work-related expenses or retaining ownership of your intellectual property).

-Contracts need to be executed properly in order to be legally binding.
-Below you can find information about the key elements that make up a valid agreement, when a contract is considered void or reasons it can become voidable, and the steps you can take to make sure your contract is carried out correctly.
+In this post, we’ll explain the key elements that make up a valid agreement, the factors that make a contract void or voidable, and the steps you can take to carry out your contract correctly.

 The Basic Elements of a Valid Contract

 Most contracts are routine and easily fulfilled.
 For instance, it’s implied that when you go to the hairdresser they’ll give you what you asked for, within reason, and won’t simply cut off all your hair (unless, of course, that’s what you’d asked for).

 It’s only when the terms of the contract become more detailed—and the contract is less routine—that people should write them down and indicate acceptance with a signature.

 To create a valid, enforceable contract under state and federal laws, you must include the required elements.

 - Offer and Acceptance: A contract must have an offer and acceptance.
 One party makes an offer (such as selling goods or services for a quoted price) and the other party accepts the terms of the offer (often by making a payment or by providing their signature in writing).

 - Legal Object: The object (i.e. the subject matter of the agreement) cannot be illegal; for instance, the law will not uphold an Employment Contract that requires someone to commit a crime, such as theft.